All Products

 Important

-• If your personal development environment instance is in the running state and a pay-as-you-go resource group is used, you are charged computing fees that are calculated based on the following formula: Resource quota × Instance running duration.
-If your personal development environment instance is in the running state and a subscription resource group is used, the available quota of the resource group is occupied.
+• If a personal development environment instance is in the Running state and uses a pay-as-you-go resource group, you are charged based on the formula: Resource quota × Instance runtime.
+If the instance uses a subscription resource group, the available quota of that resource group is consumed.

-You can use one of the following methods to stop a personal development environment instance:
+You can stop a personal development environment instance in multiple ways:

 1. Go to the SettingCenter page.